T - The result object type returned by this futurepublic class ImmediateFailureListenableFuture<T>

 complete), or on the same thread which the future completes on.
 If the mapper function is

-very fast and cheap to run then ListenableFuture.flatMap(Function)
+very fast and cheap to run then ListenableFuture.flatMap(Function) or providing null for the

 executor can allow more efficient operation.